asterics/P4AllBuildingBlocks/README.md

 The building blocks can be used in two ways depending on your requirements:

-* Option 1: Create a downstripped/extracted version of AsTeRICS depending on the given model files using [APE-copy](https://github.com/asterics/AsTeRICS/tree/master/bin/APE#ape-copy).You can use the resulting folder and **bundle and deploy it together with your software**.
+* Option 1: Create a downstripped/extracted version of AsTeRICS depending on the given model files using [APE-copy](https://github.com/asterics/AsTeRICS/tree/master/bin/APE#ape-copy).
+APE-copy is available as a commandline tool  (```APE-copy.sh|APE-copy.bat```) and as a build target (```ant APE-copy```) of the provided ant build infrastructure.
+You can use the resulting folder and **bundle and deploy it together with your software**.

-* Option 2: Create a **native installer** and **native launcher** for your platform of choice - currently Windows (.msi, .exe), Linux incl.
-Raspberry Pi (.deb) and Mac OSX (.dmg)
+* Option 2: Create a **native installer** and **native launcher** for your platform of choice.
+Currently Windows (.msi, .exe), Linux incl.
+Raspberry Pi (.deb) and Mac OSX (.dmg) are supported.
+This option is only available as an ant build target (```ant deploy```).

 The behaviour of APE-copy and the native installer creation can be configured in the file [```APE.properties```](APE.properties).
 There you can define model files, copy modes, application name and version and optionally embed a JRE (Java Runtime Environment) into your installer.

 ### Install and build instructions of prerequisites

+The commandline tool APE-copy only needs a Java Runtime Environment.
+In order to use the ant build targets and create native installers you also need **ant** and a **Java Development Kit 8**.

 * Clone the P4AllBuildingBlocks repository
 ```
 git clone https://github.com/asterics/P4AllBuildingBlocks.git
 ```
 * Download and install [AsTeRICS v2.8 full installer](https://github.com/asterics/AsTeRICS/releases/download/v2.8/Setup_AsTeRICS_2_8.exe) or the [platform independent zip-file](https://github.com/asterics/AsTeRICS/releases/download/v2.8/asterics-are-ape-2.8.zip) containing ARE and APE.
-If using the zip-file extract it to a parallel folder of the P4AllBuildingBlocks repository.
+If using the zip-file, extract it to a parallel folder of the P4AllBuildingBlocks repository.

 * Install the [**Java Development Kit 8 (32-bit)**] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-  * Ensure to set “JAVA_HOME” to the folder where you installed the Java JDK and add the JDK bin path to the Environment Variable “Path”
+  * Verify the java installation by opening a command shell and entering ```javac -version```.
+In case of trouble, ensure to set “JAVA_HOME” to the folder where you installed the Java JDK and add the JDK bin path to the Environment Variable “Path”
 * Install the [**apache ant build framework (version >= 1.9.1)**] (http://ant.apache.org/bindownload.cgi)
   * Ensure to set “ANT_HOME” to the folder where you installed ant and add the ant bin path to the Environment Variable “Path”
-* __Only for option 2__: Install installer-specific toolkits like [InnoSetup >= 5] (http://www.jrsoftware.org/isdl.php) (for .exe installer), [WiX toolset >= 3.0](http://wixtoolset.org/) or [debian packaging tools] (https://wiki.debian.org/PackageManagement) depending on the required target platform.
+* __Only for option 2__: Install installer-specific toolkits like [InnoSetup >= 5] (http://www.jrsoftware.org/isdl.php) (.exe), [WiX toolset >= 3.0](http://wixtoolset.org/) (.msi) or [debian packaging tools] (https://wiki.debian.org/PackageManagement) (.deb) depending on the required target platform.
+You must run the installer build process on the target platform of the installer.
 For more details, read the [JavaFX packaging tutorial] (https://docs.oracle.com/javase/8/docs/technotes/guides/deploy/self-contained-packaging.html#A1324980)

-### Creating bundled demo with APE-copy
+### Creating bundled demo with ant APE-copy

 * Open a terminal window in the root folder of the P4AllBuildingBlocks repository and call
 ```ant APE-copy```